fxpl/notebooks/README.md

 respectively.

 #### Notebook Analyzer
-When running notebook analyzer, `org.json` must be in the class path.
+When the notebook analyzer is run, `org.json` must be in the class path.
 A jar file is provided in `Programs/external`.
 If you want to use the modules functionality or function listing, i.e. if you provide any of the arguments `--modules` and `functions=<FILE>`, also Programs/python must be in the class path.

 `NotebookAnalyzer` takes the following arguments:
  * `--nb_path=NB_PATH`, where `NB_PATH` is the path to a directory containing the notebook files to be analyzed.
 You may also set `NB_PATH` to the path to a notebook if you only want to analyze that notebook.
-If `NB_PATH` is a directory, all files that end with `.ipynb` in `NB_PATH` and all sub directories will be analyzed
+If `NB_PATH` is a directory, all files that end with `.ipynb` in `NB_PATH` and all sub directories will be analyzed.
  * `--output_dir=OUTPUT_DIR`, where `OUTPUT_DIR` is the directory where the
    output of the program will be put.
 This directory must exist!
 If this argument is not specified, all output files are placed in the current